Most authors have one key message interwoven

 Books by Jim Fredericks Available

 (Others Are PDF Free Downloads from this Site)

 “DiscipleMaking Companion” (link redirect to a separate page with for these “DiscipleMaking Companion”)

 When Jesus rescued us through faith, He drew near to us in order to draw us near to Himself.
 He calls us to join Him on His epic adventure.
 Each “Companion” guides the learner through 5-weeks in one with one core practice in a highly flexible way.
 Each “Companion” invites younger Christians and older alike into books of the Bible as active learners and doers of the Word.
 This interactive learning process in community targets essential building blocks for flourishing growth.
 How better to outfit us for His epic adventure.
 All eight in this “DiscipleMaking Series” available on Amazon.com.

 Foundation Stones (topical) (Amazon.com)

 This booklet builds a solid foundation with key building blocks.
 I wrote these in a “blog” length format for easy digestion.
-Ideally, build these in the first months of our Christian jo6urney so it’s pointed in the right direction.
+Ideally, build these in the first months of our Christian journey so our spiritual life points in the right direction.
 If you are an older Christian, this is a nice “tune-up,” returning periodically to solidify our foundation.